3052/google/readme.md

 ## How to build?

 This module works with Windows, macOS or Linux.
-Download Go [1] and extract archive.
+[Download Go](//go.dev/dl) and extract archive.
 Then download Google Play Zip and extract archive.
 Then navigate to:

 ~~~
 google-main/cmd/play